Meet the Leadership

 "I believe in pink.
 I believe that laughing is the best calorie burner.
 I believe in being strong when everything seems to be going wrong.
 I believe that happy girls are the prettiest girls.
 I believe that tomorrow is another day, and...
 I believe in miracles." - Audrey Hepburn

 In 2005 Santa began working with the European Commission ¨Youth¨/ Youth in Action¨ program that brings young people from different countries together to experience cultural exchange, personal growth, team-work, youth initiative and project development through non-formal education and thenon-profit field.
 Over six years of active youth work Santa was a part of 80 projects (youth exchanges, initiatives, training courses and seminars) and the trainer of 10 international training courses, visiting over 30 countries.
 Her particular focus was on Eastern European and Caucasus Area, with a special interest in working with Georgia and Armenia; Santa even taught herself the basics of Armenian language.
 In 2010 as recognition of her capacity and participation to strengthen European programs Santa was included in the trainers' pool of Latvian National Agency of "Youth in Action" program.
-In 2011 Santa received a ¨Youth in Action¨ grant from Brussels to do the European Voluntary Service in Nicaragua, arriving to work with Community Enterprise Solutions in October 2011 for a year, but decied to stay and become a regional coordinator in Nicaragua.
+In 2011 Santa received a ¨Youth in Action¨ grant from Brussels to do the European Voluntary Service in Nicaragua, arriving to work with Community Enterprise Solutions and Social Entrepreneur Corps in October 2011 for a year, but decied to stay and become a regional coordinator in Nicaragua.
 Santa has received BA in History and MA in Baltic Sea Region studies from University of Latvia and Humboldt University of Berlin (Germany).
 Santa is fluent in Latvian, English, Russian and Spanish.

 “A journey is a person in itself; no two are alike.
 And all plans, safeguards, policing, and coercion are fruitless.
 We find that after years of struggle that we do not take a trip; a trip takes us." - John Steinbeck